sara-nl/clouddocs/VU-20171113/partA.markdown

 > **Food for brain:**
 >
 > When the VM has been shut down and disappeared from the list, check and refresh the _Storage_ &gt; _<i class="fa fa-download"></i> Images_ and _Templates_ &gt; _<i class="fa fa-file-o"></i> VMs_ tabs. *Are your `image` and `template` still there?*
+>
 > The HPC Cloud has hundreds of users.
 Many of them have common questions.
-In order to address these we have put together a web site with some documentation for users.
-We call it the HPC Cloud Documentation.
+In order to address these we have put together a web site with some documentation, we call it the HPC Cloud Documentation.
 Do you know the URL of this web site?
 Make sure you find out!

 ### Next: part B
 You completed part A of the Tutorial [VU HPC course 2017-11-13](.).
 Awesome!
 Before proceeding with [Part B](partB), please carefully read the following: